temach/jplang/moonspeak/forwarder/README.md

 ```

-Now test with your service.
+# Optional step 4: add your service

 First add a record for any service you want to reach on you localhost machine:
 ```
 127.0.0.1	myservice.moonspeak.test